awsdocs/amazon-opensearch-service-developer-guide/doc_source/indexing.md

 Because Amazon OpenSearch Service uses a REST API, numerous methods exist for indexing documents\.
 You can use standard clients like [curl](https://curl.haxx.se/) or any programming language that can send HTTP requests\.
 To further simplify the process of interacting with it, OpenSearch Service has clients for many programming languages\.
 Advanced users can skip directly to [Signing HTTP requests to Amazon OpenSearch Service](request-signing.md) or [Loading streaming data into Amazon OpenSearch Service](integrations.md)\.

+We strongly recommend that you use Amazon OpenSearch Ingestion to ingest data, which is a fully managed data collector built within OpenSearch Service\.
+For more information, see [Amazon OpenSearch Ingestion](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ingestion.html)\.

 For an introduction to indexing, see the [OpenSearch documentation](https://opensearch.org/docs/opensearch/index-data/)\.

 ## Naming restrictions for indexes<a name="indexing-naming"></a>